MooersLab/MooersLab/README.md

 - [Neovim configuration file](https://github.com/MooersLab/neovim-init-file)
 - [qvim](https://github.com/MooersLab/qvim) Quiz about Vim commands to improve your recall of the commands after a break from using Vim.

-##
+## Voice Computing

- can be divided into three activities:
+Voice computing can be divided into three activities:

 - speech-to-text (dictation)
 - speech-to-commands
 - speech-to-code

-The first is the easiest to master.
+The speech-to-text is the easiest to master, the most widely applicable, and the most effective at enhancing the productivity for academics.

 ### Index of subsections